 Vintage WIFI Multiroom Vinyl Turntable!

-Sleek stereo turntable equipped with the latest version of our system!
-The signal of the turntable itself is broadcast in high quality, in WIFI, to your speakers: listen to your vinyls everywhere in the house, in a perfectly synchronized way!
-To our knowledge, only one brand offers this technology, in a price range that has no comparison with ours.
+Stereo turntable equipped with the latest version of our system!
+The signal of the turntable itself is broadcasted in high quality, in WIFI, to your speakers: listen to your vinyls everywhere in the house, in a perfectly synchronized way!
+To our knowledge, only one brand offers this technology, in a price range that doesn't compare with our.

 The turntable contains a phono preamplifier intended to prepare the signal read by the needle before its diffusion, as well as an analog-to-digital converter to digitize the music before its WIFI transmission.
 It is intended only for wireless broadcasting and requires at least one other of our systems to operate: